jsongo/jsongo.github.io/_posts/2015-06-22-svn-git-summary.markdown

 {% highlight bash %}
 svn export [-r version] svn://xxx/path [local_dir]
 {% endhighlight %}
 In some cases, if you submit your code for the first time, svn will ask for your name and password.
 There is way to void that.
-You could use {% highlight raw %}--username xxx --password xxx{% endhighlight %} params when you run the svn commands.
+You could use `--username xxx --password xxx` params when you run the svn commands.
 But it's not recommended to type your password in the command line.
 So, don't do it.
 Only use `--username`.

 ## [2]. with git